 Used interchangeably, web apps and cloud apps are two different applications, built using two different technologies and coding process.
 When talking about technicalities, web apps and cloud apps are completely different, right from the developers who code the app to its platform.

 The line between web apps and cloud apps is blurry as ever.
 This is because there are some noteworthy differences between both the apps, however, since all the apps run on the web, every app (including cloud apps) is a web app.
 Put simply, web apps can only run on the web, while cloud apps provide a richer user customization experience and seamless integration with scalable infrastructure.
-However, cloud apps are first web apps, which then mature further, customized for better user reception, and other additional features to become a better app version.
+However, manage cloud service apps are first web apps, which then mature further, customized for better user reception, and other additional features to become a better app version.

 Banking apps are an example of web-based apps.
 The client-side is the bank’s website that a customer can access through a web browser.
 The website does not store any information although the bank servers do.
 So, all your account information is stored with the bank servers and you can retrieve it anytime.
 However, these apps have a standard architecture, and cannot support different customer requirements.

 The various types of web-based apps include static web apps, portal web apps, dynamic web apps, web apps with CMS, and online E-commerce apps.

 Cloud apps are a modification of web apps.
 These apps can be accessed online via web browsers, but are not exclusively dependent on the internet, called multi-tenant in nature.
 Such apps are an edge over the web apps, supported by sophisticated features like security, uptime, and easy integration with other systems.

 These apps first become web applications/apps, develop, and mature later into cloud-based apps.
 Cloud apps come forth with advanced features like extendible storage and on-demand computing cycle.
 Furthermore, since these apps are stored on the cloud, you can access them anywhere and anytime, locally and offline.

 Some amazing features of cloud apps are: